Growing a small farm business series

 Southern Harvest memberships start from as little as $15.
 Join now.

-Book online at the bottom of this page if you’d like to attend all 3 workshops or email us for an invoice.
+Book online at the bottom of this page or email us for an invoice.
 Bookings close on the Wednesday prior to the workshop.

 What you’ll need to bring